 St John Payne has a strong tradition of students leaving Year 13 and going on to university.
-On average, 80% of our leavers go on to Higher Education each year.
-In 2019, 40% of our university applicants achieved admissions to Russell group institutions and in 2020 this proportion increased to 43%.
+80% of our leavers go on to Higher Education each year, and typically 40% of our university applicants achieve admissions to Russell group institutions.
 The students are carefully guided through the whole application process that starts in the summer of Year 12.
 Support is readily available from the form tutors as well as the wider sixth form team to ensure that the students submit their very best university application.
 In addition, each department provides students with a reading list and suggested enrichment activities that are designed to boost their ability to demonstrate extra-curricular interest in their subjects.
 Students are actively encouraged to attend the open days and higher education fairs that are organised by individual universities and UCAS (Universities and Colleges Admissions Service), in order to make informed decisions about their future.